 After five months of siege and almost a year of bombardment, we are now reaching the end of the siege of Aleppo, and Assad’s forces are doing their utmost to stamp out the last embers of revolt.
 The dictator’s militias have carved paths of destruction through crowded streets destroying hospitals, severing water supplies and herding thousands of people from their homes.
 I will come in a minute to what we have tried to do as the UK Government, what we continue to do and what we will do in future.
 I will also, of course, discuss the tragic limitations that we have faced in our actions so far.

 First, it is worth going back and remembering how this tragedy has unfolded.
 As long ago as July, the regime sealed off eastern Aleppo and then defeated two abortive efforts to break the siege.
-Bit by bit, Assad tightened the noose.
+Notch by notch, Assad tightened the noose.
 The last UN convoy entered eastern Aleppo on 7 July.
 The last food rations were handed out on 10 November.
 The last functioning hospital was targeted by an airstrike and knocked out of action on 19 November.
 Some 275,000 men, women and children were then trapped in eastern Aleppo without food, medical care, or even, in many cases, electricity and water.
 In this piteous condition, they endured ceaseless attack from air and ground, notably by barrel bombs dropped from Syrian military helicopters.